 Legitimizing both stock buybacks and stock-based pay is the economic ideology that business corporations should be run to "maximize shareholder value" (MSV).
 In the 1970s and 1980s agency theorists trained in the conservative economics tradition of the University of Chicago propounded the theory that a corporation will maximize the efficiency of the economy if it maximizes the value of the company's shares.
-109 The problem, as they saw it, was that the managers of large corporations, in control of the allocation of significant resources, had a tendency, if left to their own devices, to build empires and invest in wasteful projects.
+The problem, as they saw it, was that the managers of large corporations, in control of the allocation of significant resources, had a tendency, if left to their own devices, to build empires and invest in wasteful projects.

 The MSV perspective viewed hostile takeovers, or what more generally became known as "the market for corporate control," as one way in which shareholders could force managers to stop wasting corporate resources and distribute cash to shareholders.
-Agency theorists had a stockmarket carrot to go along with this stock-market stick.
+Agency theorists had a stock-market carrot to go along with this stock-market stick.
 They argued that by making stock-based https://web.williams.edu/Economics/wp/BakijaColeHeimJobsIncomeGrowthTopEarners.pdf.
 The quote is from the paper's abstract.
-Lam grateful to Thomas Piketty for bringing this study to my attention.

-107Jon Bakija, Adam Cole, and Bradley T. Heim, "Jobs and Income Growth of Top Earners and the Causes of Changing Income Inequality: Evidence from U.S. Tax Return Data," working paper, April, 2012, at abstract.
 I am grateful to Thomas Piketty for bringing this study to my attention.

+&lt;sup>107Jon Bakija, Adam Cole, and Bradley T. Heim, "Jobs and Income Growth of Top Earners and the Causes of Changing Income Inequality: Evidence from U.S. Tax Return Data," working paper, April, 2012, at pay a major proportion of executive compensation, the incentives of corporate managers in the allocation of resources could be aligned with those of public shareholders.
+Only by disgorging the corporation's "free cash flow" to shareholders, the MSV proponents contended, would the economy's resources be allocated to their most efficient uses.
+The money from the corporate coffers could be distributed to shareholders in the forms of cash dividends and stock repurchases.
+In short, by "maximizing shareholder value," corporate resource allocation would result in the best possible performance of the economy as a whole.

-108 Bakija et al., "Jobs and income growth," p.
+&lt;sup>108 Bakija et al., "Jobs and income growth," p.
 38.

-See Michael C. Jensen, "Agency Costs of Free Cash Flow, Corporate Finance, and Takeovers," American Economic Review, 76, 2, 1986: 323-329.
+&lt;sup>109 See Michael C. Jensen, "Agency Costs of Free Cash Flow, Corporate Finance, and Takeovers," American Economic Review, 76, 2, 1986: 323-329.